-Before graduating Brigham Young University with a BA in Theatre and Cinematic Arts, Williams was a member of the Professional Film and Television Network presided over by Tad Z. Danielewski.
+Before graduating Brigham Young University with a bachelor's degree in theatre and cinematic arts, Williams was a member of the Professional Film and Television Network presided over by Tad Danielewski.
 The workshop at BYU was of the same nature as those Danielewski conducted at NBC in New York and at ABC and Paramount in Hollywood.

 Williams was also the Associate Producer for Brigham Young University’s Division of Continuing Education, producing many of the programs used by BYU.

 As Associate Producer for National Independent Pictures in Hollywood, Williams produced work for network television and feature films.
 National Independent Pictures also assigned Williams to produce corporate film and video throughout California.